haidark/RoadSignDetector/README.txt

         a.
 Select an image which shows the OOI clearly.
         b. use the sliders for Hue, Saturation, and Value to select ranges for each.
-            - NOTE: if HIGH > LOW; the range will invert
+            - NOTE: if LOW > HIGH; the range will invert
     5) Enter a distance threshold for segmentation (typically 5)
     6) Extract blobs from training images by clicking EXTRACT BLOBS
         a.
 Takes some time; wait for "100% complete"